a green and blue lines on a black background

 You need third-party reviewed Life Cycle Assessments (LCAs) covering 16+ environmental impact metrics (acidification, eutrophication, plastic leakage—not just carbon), submitted to CAA by May 31, 2026 to realize these savings in 2027.

-50% lower average consultant price for verified ISO compliance LCAs.
+50% lower than the average consultant price for verified ISO-compliant LCAs

 MAY 31, 2026